mousepawmedia/standards/source/index.rst

 MousePaw Media Standards Board.
 Feedback is welcome via email (developers@mousepawmedia.com).

-You can also frequently find us in the #mousepawgames channel on Freenode.
+You can also frequently find us in the #mousepawmedia channel on Freenode.

 Pull requests to this repository are not accepted.
 If